nipy/nibabel/doc/source/dicom/dicom_intro.rst

 information relating to an image, you need a *composite IOD*.

-An IOD that contains attributes from more than one object in the DICOM Real World is a *Composite IOD*.
-PS 3.3 again:
+An IOD that contains attributes from more than one object in the DICOM Real World is a *Composite IOD*.  `PS 3.3`_ again:

-.. admonition:: 3.8.2 Composite IOD:
+.. admonition:: 3.8 DICOM INFORMATION OBJECT
+    :class: admonition-quote

-    an Information Object Definition which represents parts of several entities in the DICOM Application Model.
+    3.8.2 Composite IOD: an Information Object Definition which represents parts of several entities in the DICOM Application Model.
 Such an IOD includes Attributes which are not inherent in the Real-World Object that the IOD represents but rather are inherent in related Real-World Objects

-Annex A of PS 3.3 defines the composite IODs.
+Annex A of `PS 3.3`_ defines the composite IODs.

 DICOM MR or CT image IODs are classic examples of composite IODs, because they contain information not just about the image itself, but also information about the patient, the study, the series, the frame of reference and the equipment.

-The term *Information Entity* (IE) refers to a part of a composite IOD that relates to a single DICOM Real World object.
-PS 3.3:
+The term *Information Entity* (IE) refers to a part of a composite IOD that relates to a single DICOM Real World object.  `PS 3.3`_:

-.. admonition:: 3.8.6 Information entity:
+.. admonition:: 3.8 DICOM INFORMATION OBJECT
+    :class: admonition-quote

-    that portion of information defined by a Composite IOD which is related to one specific class of Real-World Object.
+    3.8.6 Information entity: that portion of information defined by a Composite IOD which is related to one specific class of Real-World Object.
 There is a one-to-one correspondence between Information Entities and entities in the DICOM Application Model.